The 2021 Preparedness Fair is scheduled for September 11, 2021. Mark your calendar today and plan to attend.

 Choosing a wheat grinder—Ever wondered which wheat grinder is best?
 Ever wondered if you should even get a wheat grinder?
 Leona Wells will have several different models of wheat grinders for you to test out and see what you like.

 Dehydrators and Freeze-Dryers—I think dehydrating is essential to providing food for your family year-round.
-We will have a room of several different dehydrators PLUS a free-dryer.
+We will have a room of several different dehydrators plus a freeze-dryer.
 See all the pros and cons of the freeze-dryer, ask questions, taste the different foods, get tips and ideas on how to get the most from your food production by drying and freeze-drying.

 Even More: Make and Take Classes